 Hello!
 Welcome to Amity Creek Magnet School.
 We hope that the following information will paint a colorful picture of our unique school.
-If you are interested in visiting our school, please give us a call.

 Carol Hammett, Principal

 "Celebrating the Journey" are words spoken from the heart of Amity Creek Magnet School.
 You don't need to spend much time at Amity Creek to know that these words are spoken often, with passion and commitment.

 Amity Creek, the first of three Bend-LaPine School District's public magnet schools, was granted magnet school status in 1995.
 One of the School Board's goals is to create a variety of learning options and environments to provide choices for students and families.
 Because the magnet schools (Amity Creek, Highland, and Westside Village) are public schools and under the auspices of the school district, state and district requirements such as hiring licensed teachers, curriculum offerings, and testing, are much the same as all elementary schools in the district.
 At Amity Creek, however, the school environment, learning processes, and engagements with families are as unique and varied as are each of the children enrolled in the school.